 - Applicant’s work experience and culture fit with The Council member firm they employed with

-- Applicant’s potential to work in insurance brokerage immediately following graduation
+- Applicant’s potential to work in insurance brokerage (more specifically at your firm) immediately following graduation

 - Applicant’s enthusiasm regarding a lifetime career in insurance brokerage